cristianjd/contextbeats/README.md

 - News page that has blog posts.
 Admin users have the ability to add posts.
 Any user can add comments.
 - Contact page that sends an email upon submission.

- The page is hosted by Heroku and located at [www.contextbeats.com](http://www.contextbeats.com).
+ The page is hosted by Heroku and can be found at [www.contextbeats.com](http://www.contextbeats.com).